-Ronald Harvey Elementary School students were happy to see the nocturnal artist during the day, and gave lots of great questions.
+Ronald Harvey Elementary School students were happy to see the nocturnal artist during the day, and gave lots of great questions about painting a mural.

 Painting several walls in a school for 1 mural was a great challenge.
 The pathway in the artwork tied everything together to help the viewer's eyes travel.